-SS 6.3 Highlighted students' progress in After-school Education and Safety (ASES) Program and Enrichment classes via performances - Talent Show and work display in the cafeteria SS 6.4 Coordinated with Parent Council, Parent Association, Student Council groups for emphasis on practicing LIFESKILLS- i.e. respect and anti-bullying behavior SS 6.5 Ensured students' access to technology and communication venues such as school website, intercom and Blackboard, Remind app to encourage engagement in civic actions
+SS 6.4 Coordinated with Parent Council, Parent Association, Student Council groups for emphasis on practicing LIFESKILLS- i.e. respect and anti-bullying behavior SS 6.5 Ensured students' access to technology and communication venues such as school website, intercom and Blackboard, Remind app to encourage engagement in civic actions

 SS 6.6 Although there is a school wide promotion of healthy snacks, many fundraising events still served unhealthy choices.
-On an annual basis, Student Council organizes a Health Fair to provide information on healthy life style choices.
+Student Council organizes a Health Fair to provide information on healthy life style choices.
+In FY19, Parent Council led the organization of this event.
 In May 2017, Parent Council established a metric for this goal: every event with food will have at least one offering of a healthy food choice.